mgaynor1/PaleoGenerate/README.md

 ### Input Files
-Input data files (data.zip) were too large to upload to github, instead they can be downloaded here: .
-We obtained from [PaleoClim layers](http://paleoclim.org/) ([Brown et al. 2018)](https://www.nature.com/articles/sdata2018254) included the following:
+Input data files (data/) were too large to upload to github, instead they can be downloaded as described.
+We obtained from [PaleoClim layers](http://paleoclim.org/) ([Brown et al. 2018)](https://www.nature.com/articles/sdata2018254) included the following (data/InputLayers):

 | Name | Age |
 | ------------ | ------------- |